LlewBach/cydymiaith/README.md

 #### Comments

 - Comments can be viewed and added on the same page.
-- Flash messages inform the user if comments created, edited and deleted successfully CHECK.
+- Flash messages inform the user if comments created, edited and deleted successfully.
 - Adding and deleting comments will change the question's comment count.

 #### Profiles